 7th July 2005.

 Edgware Road station.
 On the morning of Thursday, 7 July 2005, four Islamist extremists separately detonated three bombs in quick succession aboard London Underground trains across the city.
-The bomb, on a westbound Circle Line train heading towards Paddington, exploded in the second carriage close to the second set of double doors.
+The bomb, on train 216 Westbound was a Circle Line train heading towards Paddington.
+It exploded in the second carriage close to the second set of double doors.
 It killed six people.

 December 21st 1988.